 A lot is also happening in Minnesota, home of our Charity Ambassador, Nicole Smith-Holt.
 The Chapter’s latest executive meeting focused on the preparations for the insulin affordability rally to be held on March 5th.
 The rally will take place in conjunction with meetings involving State Representatives and Senators to discuss four drug price bills that have been introduced for hearing: HF 0485, SF 0364, SF 0365, SF 0366.
 Many Minnesota #insulin4all advocates were in attendance at the end of January press conference where the four bills were introduced.
 The Chapter recently held their first open meeting to engage new advocates.
 There was a short training in preparation for the March 5th rally, an introduction to T1International, and a presentation delivered by Nicole titled: “From Grieving Mom to Passionate Diabetes Advocate”.

 The first Iowa meeting took place in late January, with good turnout despite poor weather.
 Allison, the Chapter Leader, created a PowerPoint to help get advocates up to speed on background and studies related to insulin pricing, legislation and oversight on both the federal and state levels, lawsuits against the pharmaceutical companies, and some specific Iowa statistics.
 Everyone there stressed how important it is for the Chapter to put a human face to the insulin price crisis.
 Sen. Claire Celsi from the Iowa State Senate was at the meeting, giving people the chance to discuss a wide variety of important topics that may warrant legislation, including a transparency bill.
-The group planned next steps and would like to name the bill in honor of Jesse Lutgen, a young man in Iowa who passed away due to rationing insulin.
-The Chapter will support recently introduced House File 447 bill, and its companion bill Senate File 291, to expand Iowa’s emergency insulin refills from 72 hours to 30 days.
+The group planned next steps and would like to suggest naming the bill in honor of Jesse Lutgen, a young man in Iowa who passed away due to rationing insulin.
+The Chapter was glad to learn about recently introduced House File 447 bill, and its companion bill Senate File 291, to expand Iowa’s emergency insulin refills from 72 hours to 30 days.
 Both bills were are being sent to the committee on Human Resources.

 Although the New York Chapter was only officially formed a few short months ago, the group has held both an in-person meeting, and online meeting.
 The in-person meeting in Brooklyn, was full of patients with passion, commitment, and hope.
 Lauren, the Chapter Leader, told us that the group had an open discussion about their personal experiences about living with diabetes.
 At the heart of every discussion was a common theme: accessibility and affordability of insulin.
 The group discussed similar topics to the Iowa Chapter, and agreed that there must be policy change to ensure every citizen is guaranteed affordable access to insulin for their entire life.